colinvandergraaf/super-duper-challenge/README.md

-# Getting Started with Create React App
+# Getting Started with this Challenge

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+## To Get Started With the Pairing Session

-### `npm start`

-Runs the app in the development mode.\
+### run `npm start` in the project directory to run app in development mode

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+### Go to Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+### See task directions in the home route

+Runs the app in the development mode.

 ### `npm test`